symblai/Symbl-powered-Agora-RTE-app/README.md

 ## Browser Support
-This application is supported only on Google Chrome and Firefox.
+Support for this application is available only for Chrome and Firefox.

 ## Credentials